-NOTE: propane vaporizes at about 40°F below zero.
+NOTE: Propane vaporizes at about 40°F below zero.

 LP gas systems can and do freeze up in very cold weather.
-It is a common misconception that the regulator or the gas itself freezes.
-Actually, it is moisture or water vapor that gets trapped in the system or is absorbed by the gas that freezes and causes the problem.
+It is a common misconception that the regulator or the gas itself freezes, when it is actually moisture or water vapor that gets trapped in the system or is absorbed by the gas that freezes and causes the problem.
 This ice can build up and partially or totally block gas supply.

 There are a number of things you can do to prevent this freeze up: